radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 5. From here you can add users to the group.

 >[!note]
->To change the default group, on the Classic Control Panel, go to the Zookeeper tab (requires [Expert Mode](01-introduction#expert-mode)).
+>To change the default group, on the Classic Control Panel, go to the Zookeeper tab (requires Expert Mode and Directory Administrator role).
 Expand radiantone > `<version>` > `<clustername>` > config and select vds_server.conf.
 Modify the value for "encryptedAttributeBlacklistGroupDn" to the full DN that points to the group entry to which the exclusion behavior should apply.

 ### Updating Encrypted Attributes